 Without limiting Guarantor’s own defenses and rights hereunder, Guarantor reserves to itself all rights, setoffs, counterclaims and other defenses to which the Company or any other affiliate of Guarantor is or may be entitled to arising from or out of the Contract or otherwise, except for defenses arising out of the bankruptcy, insolvency, dissolution or liquidation of the Company.

 The guaranty made by the Guarantor hereunder shall continue to be effective or be reinstated, as the case may be, if at any time any payment of any of the Guaranteed Obligations is rescinded or must otherwise be returned by the Counterparty for any reason, including the bankruptcy, insolvency or reorganization of the Company or otherwise, all as though such payment had not been made, and, in such event, the Guarantor will pay to the Counterparty an amount equal to the payment that has been rescinded or returned.
 The provisions of this paragraph will survive any release or termination of this Guaranty.
 The obligations of the Guarantor hereunder constitute a primary obligation of the Guarantor and are independent of the obligations of the Company and separate action or actions may be brought and prosecuted against the Guarantor to enforce this Guaranty, irrespective or whether any action is brought against the Company or whether the Company is joined in any such action or actions.
+The Guaranteed Obligations hereunder shall rank pari passu in all respects with all other senior unsecured indebtedness of the Guarantor.

 Section 2.03 Waiver.
 The Guarantor waives promptness, diligence, presentment, notice of dishonor, protest, notice of acceptance and any other notice with respect to any of the Guaranteed Obligations (other than the requirement of demand for payment set forth in Section 2.01) and this Guaranty and any requirement that the Counterparty protect, secure, perfect or insure any collateral or exhaust any right, power or remedy or take any action against the Company or any other Person or any collateral.